Aellawah/Aellawah-Sprocket-Central-Pty-Ltd-company---Customers-Recommendation-project-KPMG-virtual-internship/README.md

 # EDA analysis:
-Then i joined the three data sets together into one big dataset and conducted an Exploratory data analysis on them and found the following insights
+After finishing Data cleaning i joined the three data sets together into one big dataset and conducted an Exploratory data analysis on them and found the following insights

 Univariate Analysis: